Skip to content

 They can also affect the degree of inhibition in the brain.
 This can lead to an increase in hyperexcitability and convulsions.

-Yoga supports GABA?
+Yoga Supports GABA?

 Yoga-based interventions have been shown to be associated with an increase in thalamic GABA and a decrease in depressive symptoms.